hauptem/Certificate-Report-Bundle-Tool/USERGUIDE.md

 The Clear button resets the panel for another bundle.

-## Compare Bundles

-The Compare button opens a two-sided comparison.
-Drop certificates or bundles on the Reference and Comparison sides.
-Either side accepts the same formats as import, across multiple files.
-Results appear once both sides hold certificates.

-Differences are shown as a table with the same fields as the report.
-A certificate present in the reference but not the comparison is marked MISSING IN COMPARISON BUNDLE in red; the reverse is marked MISSING IN REFERENCE BUNDLE in amber.
-A certificate with the same subject but different content is marked CHANGED, with one row per version.
-Matching uses the full subject rather than the common name.
-The Comparison drop zone is outlined red when entries are missing from it and amber when it only differs.

-Certificates present in both sets are summarized as a count.
-The Show all button adds them to the table as IN BOTH rows.

 ## Import

 Drop certificate files to add them to the report.
 Supported formats are DER, PEM, headerless Base64, and PKCS#7 bundles.
 Bundles expand to one row per certificate, and each row is named by the certificate's subject CN.
 A certificate already in the report is skipped rather than added again, so dropping the same bundle in multiple encodings does not create duplicate rows; a notice above the table shows the skipped count.
 Files that fail to parse are listed above the table without affecting the rest of the drop.